 1. Android Version 1.0 (Sep 2008)

 Android 1.0 was the first public version of the Android operating system.
-It brought basic smartphone functionality such as web browsing, camera support, and access to Gmail.
+It gave basic smartphone features like web browsing, camera support, and access to Gmail.
 It was released with the HTC Dream device and marked the beginning of the Android journey.

 Key Features: